Brexit: Timeline

 On 14 March 2019, the British parliament voted for May to ask the EU to delay Brexit until June, and then later October.
-Having failed to get her agreement approved, May resigned as Prime Minister in July and was succeeded by Boris Johnson.
+Having failed to get her agreement approved, May resigned as prime minister in July and was succeeded by Boris Johnson.
 He sought to replace parts of the agreement and vowed to leave the EU by the new deadline.
 On 17 October 2019, the British government and the EU agreed on a revised withdrawal agreement, with new arrangements for Northern Ireland.
 Parliament approved the agreement for further scrutiny, but rejected passing it into law before the 31 October deadline, and forced the government (through the "Benn Act") to ask for a third Brexit delay.
 An early general election was then held on 12 December.
 The Conservatives won a large majority in that election, with Johnson declaring that the UK would leave the EU in early 2020.
 The withdrawal agreement was ratified by the UK on 23 January and by the EU on 30 January; it came into force on 31 January 2020.

 Terminology and etymology

 Following the referendum of 23 June 2016, many new pieces of Brexit-related jargon entered popular use.

-The word "Brexit" was voted Word of the Year 2016 by the Collins English Dictionary.
+The word Brexit is a portmanteau of the phrase "British exit".
+According to the Oxford English Dictionary, the term was coined in a blog post on the website Euractiv by Peter Wilding, director of European policy at BSkyB, on 15 May 2012.
+Wilding coined Brexit to refer to the end of the UK's membership of the EU; by 2016, usage of the word had increased by 3,400% in one year.
+On 2 November 2016, the Collins English Dictionary selected Brexit as the word of the year for 2016.